James M. Ashley & Thomas W. L. Ashley U.S. Courthouse

 View map [nongovernment site]

 The James M. Ashley and Thomas W. L. Ashley U.S. Courthouse, located at the north end of Toledo’s Civic Mall, was named after James Mitchell Ashley and his great-grandson Thomas W. L. "Lud" Ashley in 2008.
 James authored the U.S. Constitution's 13th Amendment, abolishing slavery, and Thomas was a key figure in delivering comprehensive energy legislation in 1977.
+More information about the building, including history, architecture, and significance, can be found here.

 Property Manager: Brenda Peare